Human Ancestries Simulation and Inference: a Review of Ancestral Recombination Graph-Based Approaches: Review of Software

 The algorithm, as described, requires an exhaustive search to compute the upper bound.
 As the authors noted, minor branch and bound type modifications significantly increase efficiency.
 If, at any point, the accumulated weight is greater than the current minimum, the ancestry can be discarded.
 Similarly, if the current state has been reached in another run of the algorithm, the partial accumulated weights should be compared, and the current run interrupted if its weight is greater.
 This approach drastically improves performance, reducing the time complexity from $\mathcal O(n!)$ to $\mathcal O(2^n)$.
 If this speedup is not sufficient, one can use the fast version of the algorithm, where the removed row is chosen to be a minimizer of $w(r \given A - r) + L(A - r)$, the right term being a (possibly approximate) lower bound on the minimal recombination number of $A \setminus r$.

-Unfortunately, we were not able to find \pkg{SHRUB}'s binaries nor its source code.
+Unfortunately, we were not able to find \pkg{SHRUB}'s \st{binaries nor its} source code.
 Since the article makes no mention of the language used to program it, we have no way of determining it, although \proglang{C} would be a natural choice.
+Binaries are available on the author's website (the link provided in the original paper is no longer valid).
 Similarly, unlike \pkg{HapBound}, the other programs presented in the article, no details about \pkg{SHRUB}'s usage are given, leaving its interface undetermined for the reader.
 One could reasonably suppose, however, that it is similarly controlled via a command-line interface.